ashok-acco/react-native-system-settings/README.md

 ## installation

 1. Run the command of `npm i --save react-native-system-settings` in the console.
+2. After installing the npm package you need to link the native modules.
+You can do so using [rnpm](https://github.com/rnpm/rnpm).

+`$ rnpm link react-native-system-settings`

+Or you can do it manually as follows:

-2. In your settings.gradle add the lines below:
+step-1.
+In your settings.gradle add the lines below:

 	```
 	include ':systemsettings'